10 Larger-Than-Life Facts About André the Giant

 Although a number of professional wrestlers have transcended the squared circle to become worldwide stars—Hulk Hogan, The Rock, and Jesse Ventura among them—few have captivated the public quite like André the Giant.
 Born André Roussimoff in Grenoble, France on May 19, 1946, the towering grappler stood nearly 7 feet tall and weighed over 500 pounds shortly before his death in 1993 due to heart failure.

 It’s fitting that André’s mythological proportions have led to a number of myths surrounding his life, from an exaggerated height (he was often billed as 7 feet, 4 inches) to his alleged propensity for drinking hundreds of beers.
-A forthcoming documentary may resolve some of those urban legends.
+HBO's new documentary, which just premiered, may resolve some of those urban legends.
 In the meantime, we’ve sifted through some of the more sensational stories to separate fact from fiction.
 As it turns out, the Giant’s life needed no embellishment.